dev-2null/ADCollector/README.md

 ADCollector is a lightweight tool that enumerates the Active Directory environment to identify possible attack vectors.
 The aim of developing this tool is to help me learn more about Active Directory security in a different perspective.
 I just started learning .NET with C#, the code could be really **terrible**~

-It currently uses S.DS namespace to retrieve information from the domain controller(LDAP server).
+It currently uses S.DS namespace to retrieve domain/forest information from the domain controller(LDAP server).
+It also uses S.DS.P namespace for LDAP searching.

 _**This tool is still under construction.**_